sfc-gh-jcrittenden/Snowflake-AISQL-Playground/README.md

 ### Streamlit Won't Load
 **Check:**
 - Warehouse is running
-- App has AISQL_DEMO database access
+- App has AISQL_PLAYGROUND database access
 - No syntax errors in app.py

 ---